Tennessee Court Records

 Eligible individuals must file for expungement in the court where a case was initially handled, which could be a trial or general sessions court.
 The process generally includes the following steps:

-3. Specify the charges eligible for expungement and submit the documentation to the criminal court clerk.
+- Specify the charges eligible for expungement and submit the documentation to the criminal court clerk.
 A petitioner does not have to appear in court personally.

-5. Request certified copies of the expungement order and the charging document from the criminal court clerk, which will be mailed in the provided envelopes.
+- Request certified copies of the expungement order and the charging document from the criminal court clerk, which will be mailed in the provided envelopes.

 A judge reviews each expungement petition, and if approved, the court will forward the expungement order to the appropriate agencies to complete the expungement process.

-Note that if a charge was "dismissed with costs," it indicates outstanding court costs that must be settled before the expungement can proceed.
-It might be possible to have these costs waived.
+Note that if a charge was "dismissed with costs", it indicates outstanding court costs that must be settled before the expungement may proceed.
+It might be possible to waive these costs.

-If a record mentions a charge as "retired," this means the case was indefinitely postponed.
+If a record mentions a charge as "retired", this means the case was indefinitely postponed.
 To qualify for expungement, a request must be made to reclassify the retired case as dismissed.

 Furthermore, publicly unavailable arrest histories, investigative reports, and other sensitive records that law enforcement agencies or district attorneys keep secret for police work will not be expunged.
 However, Tennessee law prohibits law enforcement and related agencies from releasing these records, especially after expungement.